automatic-controls/index/README.md

 - 🔥 Migrate to *GitHub*

 ### GeoXML Exporter
 *WebCTRL* add-on that exports geographic tree *.xml* data used by *Inkscape* to generate *SVG* graphics.
-Supports an optional regular expression to modify display names.
+An optional regular expression can be used to modify display names.

 - ✔ v0.1.0
-- 🔥 Migrate to *GitHub*
+- 🛠 Migrate to *GitHub*

 ### WebCTRL Certificate Manager
 Uses [*Let's Encrypt*](https://letsencrypt.org/) with [*CertBot*](https://certbot.eff.org/) to automate *WebCTRL* certificate renewal.